BetV3/fndDocs/docs/abstract/Overview.md

 ## Endpoints and the Field Area Router

+The below information is defined to help you have context as you read throughout the documentation.
+Please keep in mind the definitions for the architecture so your understanding of the operations available within this technology can be accurate.

 ### Field Area Router (FAR)

-THe field area router is a router that routes data collected from numerous endpoint devices.
-It routes this data to a central network (within this case, it routes it to the HER that is is connected to).
+The field area router is a router that routes data collected from numerous endpoint devices.
+It routes this data to a central network (within this case, it routes it to the HER that it is connected to).

 ### Mesh endpoints